wrchen2001/wrchen2001.github.io/_pages/about.md

 * [International Conference on Multimedia Retrieval](https://dl.acm.org/conference/icmr)
 * [International Conference on Artificial Neural Networks](https://e-nns.org/icanns/)

-Honors and Awards
+🎖Honors and Awards
 ------
 * National Scholarship in China (2024)

 * The Jingwen Zhu Scholarship (2022)

-Education
+📖Education
 ------
 * 2023.09 - current, Third-year Master, School of Computer Science and Technology, Soochow University, Suzhou, Jiangsu, China.
 * 2019.09 - 2023.06, Bachelor, School of Computer Science and Technology, Soochow University, Suzhou, Jiangsu, China.

-Miscellaneous
+🌈Miscellaneous
 ------
 I’m passionate about two things: social volunteering and sports!
 With over 600 hours of volunteering experience, I’ve had the privilege of serving as the Student Council President and interning at the United Nations.
 In my downtime, staying active is my go-to.
 Without any special circumstances, I make sure to exercise for at least an hour every day.
 Some of my favorite activities include 🏋️ fitness, 🏓 table tennis, 🎾 tennis, 🏃 running, 🚴 cycling, and 🥾 hiking.
 For me, there’s nothing quite like the thrill of pushing my limits and enjoying the outdoors!